-Blackcurrants are also especially rich in Vitamin C - containing more than three times as much as an orange!
+Blackcurrants are especially rich in Vitamin C - containing more than three times as much as an orange!
 They can even help prevent joint inflammation, eyestrain and urinary infections.

-Find out more about how eating blackcurrants can help keep you healthy.
+Explore the links below to discover how eating blackcurrants can help keep you healthy.

 Thanks to the high levels of anthocyanins and Vitamin C, two types of important disease fighting antioxidants, blackcurrants have been suggested by scientific research to have many health benefits in promoting health and preventing diseases.
 Vitamin C is an essential nutrient required for the body’s normal functions and the antioxidant polyphenols in blackcurrants (particularly anthocyanins) may help in maintaining cardiovascular health, ageing and brain health, urinary tract health and healthy vision.